OctoPrint/OctoPrint/README.md

 Restart the OctoPrint server and reload its frontend.
 You should now see a "Webcam" tab with content.

 If everything works, add the startup commands to `/etc/rc.local`.

+If you want to be able to shutdown and restart your Pi via the webinterface, you'll first have to add a `sudo` rule for the system user OctoPrint is running under (for me that's the default user `pi`):

+    pi@raspberrypi ~ $ sudo -s
+    root@raspberrypi:/home/pi# cat > /etc/sudoers.d/octoprint-shutdown
+    pi ALL=NOPASSWD: /sbin/shutdown
+    ^D
+    root@raspberrypi:/home/pi# exit

+Then add the following lines to your `~/.octoprint/config.yaml`:

+    system:
+      actions:
+      - name: Shutdown
+        command: sudo shutdown -h now
+        action: shutdown
+        confirm: You are about to shutdown the system.
+      - name: Reboot
+        command: sudo shutdown -r now
+        action: reboot
+        confirm: You are about to reboot the system

+After restarting and reloading OctoPrint, this should add a System menu to the top right where you'll find the two commands.
+Both are configured to show you a confirmation message before being executed (the `confirm` part) so that you'll hopefully not shutdown or reboot your Pi accidentally.

 Credits
 -------